Dr. Richard Duke Dávila, RCP, MSW, Ph.D.

 Dr. Dávila has been International/National Certified Gambling Counselor, Licensed Clinical Social Worker and a Certified Alcohol and Drug Abuse Counselor.
-Currently he is a Recovery Coach Professional, Trainer and Trainer of Trainers (TOT) for the CCAR Recovery Coach Academy.
+Currently he is a Recovery Coach Professional and an appointed Facilitator for the CCAR Recovery Coach curriculum.
 He is renowned international lecturer in adult education, alcohol & drugs, and diversity.
 He is a person in long term recovery.

 Dr. Dávila received his Masters (MSW) and Ph.D. from the University of Connecticut.
-With more than thirty-five years of experience in education, addictions training, and community work, Dr. Dávila brings unparalleled experience and expertise in the Addiction and Recovery Studies field.
+With more than forty years of experience in education, addictions training, and community work, Dr. Dávila brings unparalleled experience and expertise in the Addiction and Recovery Studies field.

 Dr. Dávila has held faculty and management positions in the fields of addiction studies and educational leadership.
 He has served on local, state, and national agency boards in the field of addictions, including Initial Review Groups (IRG) for the office of Substance Abuse and Mental Health Services Administration (SAMHSA).